wilkox/rdrsimulate/README.md

 log-normal distribution with parameters μ = 0, σ = 1.

-The community is randomly divided into metabolic states of dead, dormant, maintenance or growing, with the proportion of each state drawn at random from a uniform distribution.
+The community is randomly divided into metabolic states of dead, dormant, stationary or growing, with the proportion of each state drawn at random from a uniform distribution.
 The metabolic state of each OTU is independent of the OTU’s rDNA abundance.